VOLTTRON/volttron/docs/source/devguides/walkthroughs/Simple-WebAgent-Walkthrough.rst

 .. note:: Activate the environment first :ref:`active the environment <activated-environment>`

-In order to start the simple web agent, we need to bind the VOLTTRON instance to the a web server.
+In order to start the simple web agent, we need to bind the VOLTTRON instance to a web server.
 We need to specify the address and the port for the web server.
 For example, if we want to bind the localhost:8080 as the web server we start the VOLTTRON platform as follows: